Building a single reusable framework

 Delivering streamlined consistency through a reusable framework

 Following an in-depth discovery phase, we proposed the creation of a single reusable framework to enable Amnesty to meet the increasing demands of publishing numerous websites, microsites and website rebuilds across all of its global hubs, while retaining brand consistency.
-Strong accessibility and performance were also crucial requirements due to the number of content contributors based in third world countries.
+Strong accessibility and performance were also crucial requirements due to the number of content contributors based in developing countries.

 To deliver an effective solution, we embraced the power of a brand new innovation and became the first agency in the world to launch an enterprise level project using Gutenberg – a game-changing WordPress block editor that has revolutionised the publishing experience.
-The result is a user-friendly core theme that enables Amnesty’s global non-technical teams to use predefined content blocks within their CMS, which they can populate with text, links and images to easily create and publish web pages and sites with a unified brand identity.
+The result is a user-friendly core theme that enables Amnesty’s global non-technical teams to use predefined content blocks within their enterprise CMS, which they can populate with text, links and images to easily create and publish web pages and sites with a unified brand identity.
 The theme has also since been released as an open-source tool – Benenson – allowing the wider Amnesty International and WordPress community to utilise it.
 You can view a video showcase of the work here.

 Engaging more support through a feature-rich central site